open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 * **SINGLE**: the plugin emits a single pulse of the specified duration immediately when the position enters an ROI.

-Then, circular regions of interest can manually drawn, dragged, resized, and deleted.
-The parameters for each circle (x_position, y_position, and radius from 0 to 1) can be entered using the popup menus accessible via the "New" and "Edit" buttons.
+Circular regions of interest can manually drawn, dragged, resized, and deleted.
+The parameters for each circle (x_position, y_position, and radius) can be entered using the popup menus accessible via the "New" and "Edit" buttons.
 Each circle can be inactivated or reactivated using the :code:`Enabled` toggle button, or removed using the "Delete" button:

 .. image:: ../../_static/images/plugins/trackingplugin/trackingplugin-02.png
   :alt: Screenshot of the Tracking Visualizer plugin.